MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 ### Visibility, Automation, and Orchestration Recommendations

 - Deploy Sentinel as part of your Azure landing zone.
-- Build a plan to integrate signals from Entra ID and tools in Microsoft 365 to your Sentinel workspace.
+- Build a plan to integrate signals from Microsoft Entra ID and tools in Microsoft 365 to your Sentinel workspace.
 - Build a plan to conduct threat hunting exercises and continual security iumprovement.

 ## Next Steps